inorganik/inorganik-next/posts/2026-07-22-legoified.md

 ## Top 5 Lego predictions

 1. **Studio Ghibli** - Already theme-parkified in Japan and globally popular.
 Picked by both Gemini and ChatGPT.
-2. **Godzilla** - Umpteen films, including an upcoming film in 2027, and global popularity for sure.
-3. **Harley-Davidson** - I know I said I was ignoring evergreen categories like cars - but these are motorcycles ;).
+2. **Harley-Davidson** - I know I said I was ignoring evergreen categories like cars - but these are motorcycles ;).
 A staple of popular culture, even globally.
-4. **Kung Fu Panda** - Consisting of 4 films and with a dedicated zone in Motiongate Dubai.
+3. **Kung Fu Panda** - Consisting of 4 films and with a dedicated zone in Motiongate Dubai.
-5. **Madagascar** - Another one of DreamWorks' big ones, also has a dedicated zone in Motiongate Dubai.
+4. **Madagascar** - Another one of DreamWorks' big ones, also has a dedicated zone in Motiongate Dubai.
+5. **The Matrix** - A huge franchise popular with adults, with lots of cool vehicles that can be legoified.

-### More picks
+## More picks

 In no particular order:

 - Care Bears
-- The Matrix
 - Zootopia
-- Hot Wheels
 - Daft Punk
 - Coca-Cola
 - Fallout
+- Roblox
 - Dragon Ball Z
-- The Smurfs
 - The Muppets
 - Wallace & Gromit
 - Ice Age